Spring 2025 DWC 201

-Pre-registration for DWC is April 3 at 7:45AM (for current freshmen).
-If you have a compelling reason (accommodations, unavoidable scheduling conflict, medical) for switching your DWC section after the early registration date, please reach out to either Mrs. Pam Belcher (administrative coordinator for DWC) or Dr. Jennifer Illuzzi (DWC director).
+Pre-registration for DWC is November 11 at 7:45AM (for current freshmen).
+If you have a compelling reason (accommodations, unavoidable scheduling conflict, medical) for switching your DWC section after the early registration date, please reach out to either Mrs. Pam Belcher (administrative coordinator for DWC) or Dr. Sharon Murphy (DWC director).
 Note: overenrolls are not generally permitted in ANY DWC section.
 Thank you!

 DWC 201 001